 Economics Professor Scott Sumner is highlighted as a prominent advocate for the economic stance that the federal government has the "power to accelerate growth and bring down unemployment", it just needs to print more money.

 Bentley accounting professors Jacob M. Rose and Anna M. Rose were part of a team behind a revealing study on the questionable ethical practices between directors and CEOs.
 The study, “Will Disclosure of Friendship Ties between Directors and C.E.O.s Yield Perverse Effects?" is examined by the New York Times in relation to recent high profile cases such as American Apparel.

-An opinion piece on the preparedness gap highlights the Bentley Preparedness Survey -- highlighting that millennials and businesses need to meet in the middle if they are going to successfully bridge the gap.
+An opinion piece on the preparedness gap highlights the Bentley PreparedU Project and survey -- highlighting that millennials and businesses need to meet in the middle if they are going to successfully bridge the gap.

 Kathleen Burns Kingsbury, Adjunt Lecturer and Guest Contributor for CNBC, offers her insight when considering the question, "Should parents leave money to their adult children, or should the latter have to 'make it' on their own?"